littleneko/Notes/读书笔记/CMU 15-721  Advanced Database Systems (Spring 2020)/Lecture #19: Optimizer Implementation (Part I).md

 * Start with nothing and then build up the plan to get to the outcome that you want.
 * Examples: System R, Starburst

-### Example (System R)
+### Bottom-up Example (System R)

-Break query up into blocks and generate the logical operators for each block.
+1. Break query up into blocks and generate the **logical operators** for each block.

-For each logical operator, generate a set of physical operators that implement it.
+2. For each logical operator, generate a set of **physical operators** that implement it.
    * All combinations of join algorithms and access paths

-Then iteratively construct a ==“left-deep” join tree== that minimizes the estimated amount of work to execute the plan.
+3. Then iteratively construct a ==“left-deep” join tree== that minimizes the estimated amount of work to execute the plan.

 > **Tips**:
 >